rdpate/helpfile/about/about.md

 Locating Sections
 ----

 Help text is divided by section into files located in a "help" shadow directory tree.
-The help files are in a directory named after the target file and subtopic, with the files named with section type, language, and file format (separated by periods).
+The help files are in a directory named after the file or topic, with the files named with section type, language, and file format (separated by periods).

     /path/to/file